Shuvomoy/blog/_posts/2018-3-15-quotes-and-excerpts.md

 ---

-The soil of a man’s heart is stonier.
-A man grows what he can and tends it.
+The soil of a man’s heart is stonier: a man grows what he can and tends it.

 -- **Stephen King**